iov-one/weave/docs/addresses.rst

 Question: do we include the curve/algorithm the public key belongs to in the fingerprint calculation?
 Is there any theoretical collision here?
 How do we specify the type?

+Questions: The sequence number (one/account, one/tx... define this well)

 Authorization
 =============